rbrich/xcikit/docs/script/syntax.md

 - Parens can be used around each single argument.
 - Infix operators and other function calls require parens around them.

-About infix function calls:
+### Infix function call

+Any function can be used as "infix operator", or when comparing to object-oriented languages, as a method call, giving the first argument is the "object" on which it operates:

+    foo .do bar
+    "string".len

+The evaluation rule is simple:
-- left-hand side expression is passed as first argument, right-hand side expressions are passed as following arguments (zero or more of them)
+The left-hand side expression is passed as the first argument and zero or more right-hand side expressions are passed as the following arguments.

-- spaces around the dot are optional, but numbers might need parenthesis:
+Spaces around the dot are optional, but numbers might need parenthesis, depending if the dot is preceded by a space or not:

-      one = 1
-      one.add 2
+    one = 1; one.add 2    // ok, but bad style
-      1.add 2  // syntax error!
+    1.add 2               // wrong and misleading, parsed as `(1.) add (2)`
-      (1).add 2  // ok
-      one. add 2  // ok, but bad style
+    (1).add 2             // ok, but better add a space before the dot one. add 2            // ok, but bad style
     1 . add 2             // ok, but bad style

+Putting the first argument on left-hand side improves readability in some cases:

     "{} {}" .format "hello" 91
     "string".len

-- unlike infix operators, functions have no precedence - they are always evaluated from left to right:
+Unlike infix operators, functions have no precedence - they are always evaluated from left to right:

     1 .add 2 .mul 3  // => 9
     (1 .add 2).mul 3  // => 9
     1 .add (2 .mul 3)  // => 7

+The dot operator breaks the argument list.
+Single argument calls can be chained:

+    // all these lines are equivalent
+    uniq (sort (a_list))        // forced right-to-left evaluation a_list .sort .uniq          // implicit left-to-right evaluation ((a_list) .sort) .uniq      // the same, explicit

+    // also equivalent, the general rule still applies list_1 .cat list_2 list_3 .sort .uniq
+    cat list_1 list_2 list_3 .sort .uniq

+    // might be more readable with explicit parens (cat list_1 list_2 list_3) .sort .uniq

+### Operators

 Infix and prefix operators, operator precedence:

     1 + 2 / 3 == 1 + (2 / 3)
     -(1 + 2)

+### Variables

-Definition (naming a value) can occur only once for each name in a scope:
+Variables are named values.
+They are always immutable - the name can be assigned only once in each scope.
+But it's possible to override the name in inner scope:

+    // variable type is inferred
-    i = 1               // auto type
+    i = 1

-    j = 1 + 2
+    // right-hand side can be any expression j = 1 + 2
+    k = add2 1 2

-    i = j               // ERROR - redefinition of a name k = add2 1 2
+    // error, redefinition of a name
+    k = 1; k = k + 1

+    // ok, inner `m` has value `2` m = 1; { m = m + 1 }

-    l:Int32 = k         // definition with type declaration
+    // variable type can be explicitly declared l:Int32 = k
-    s:String = "XCI"    // UTF-8 string
+    s:String = "XCI"

+### Function definition

 Define a function with parameters: